 Asscher cut diamond buying guide

-Online jewelers do have a very wide selection of Asscher cut stones available, and are your best bet to ensure that you get a quality stone at a great price.
+Online jewelers will have a larger selection of Asscher cut stones available, and are your best bet to ensure that you get a quality stone at a great price.

-In this section we’ll look at the three of the four Cs to make sure your engagement ring is fantastic.
-It does go into quite a lot of detail, but it’s definitely worth taking the time to read to make sure that you get the best stone you can for your Asscher cut engagement ring.
+This section does go into a lot of detail, but it’s definitely worth taking the time to read to make sure that you get the best stone you can for your Asscher cut engagement ring.
 At the end, I’ll sum up all of my recommendations so that it’s easy for you to refer back to.

 Unlike some diamond shapes there are no set ‘ideal proportions’ for an Asscher cut diamond.
 Some retailers will give a grade for Asscher cut stones, but their gradings have just been developed by the retailers themselves, rather by an independent authority.